On this page

 The draft framework agreement established through the 2006 negotiations formed the basis for the first conjunctive ILUA in Australia in a proven petroleum province which was concluded in February 2007 with the Yandruwandha / Yawarrawarrka native title claimants over a major portion of the South Australian Cooper Basin.
 A second conjunctive petroleum ILUA was concluded in June 2011 with the Wangkangurru/Yarluyandi native title claimants over lands including the northern part of the South Australian Cooper Basin.
 The availability of these ILUA’s provide greater certainty for explorers and expedite the grant of PELs in a way that remains fair to native title claimants and sustainable in relation to exploration and production investment.

-The application of conjunctive ILUAs will enable land access more quickly and with lower transaction costs than serial RTN proceedings.
-The successful implementation of conjunctive ILUAs for Cooper Basin petroleum exploration and production will serve as a model for analogous agreements elsewhere in the state.
+The application of conjunctive ILUAs enables access to land more quickly and with lower transaction costs than serial RTN proceedings.
+The successful implementation of conjunctive ILUAs for Cooper Basin petroleum exploration and production serves as a model for analogous agreements elsewhere in the state.